 Threat Intelligence Platform

-Threat intelligence platforms, or TIPs, are a software solution that enables security teams to collect, organize, and manage threat data and intelligence.
-More advanced threat intelligence platforms provide the ability to share and receive intelligence from multiple peers, TI providers, ISAC members, regulators, partner organizations, and subsidiary companies.
+TIPs are threat intelligence software solutions that enable security teams to collect, organize, and manage threat data and intelligence.
+A more advanced TIP provides the ability to share and receive intelligence from multiple peers, TI providers, ISAC members, regulators, partner organizations, and subsidiary companies.
 An advanced TIP like this can also automate the normalization, enrichment, and analysis of threat intelligence to help security teams more quickly identify, manage, and take action on cyber threats.
-When leveraged properly a smart, bi-directional threat intelligence platform provides security teams with the ability to more accurately predict and prevent attacks as well as mitigate and respond to threats with faster, smarter actions.
+In the cybersecurity marketplace, you’ll come across several threat intelligence platform vendors, but it’s important to choose the right TIP that suits your business needs.
+When leveraged properly a smart, bi-directional TIP provides security teams with the ability to more accurately predict and prevent attacks as well as mitigate and respond to threats with faster, smarter actions.

 Cyware Threat Intelligence Solutions

-An innovative threat intelligence platform (TIP) to automatically aggregate, enrich, and analyze threat indicators in a collaborative ecosystem.
+An innovative TIP to automatically aggregate, enrich, and analyze threat indicators in a collaborative ecosystem.

 A mobile-enabled, automated, strategic threat intelligence, aggregation, processing, and sharing platform for real-time alert dissemination and enhanced collaboration between an organization’s security teams or an ISAC and its members.